seen = {}

 }

-object contains the transformed and projected points as
+DEFAULT_NORMAL = seen.Points.Z()The RenderModel object contains the transformed and projected points as

-well as various data needed to shade and paint a Surface
+well as various data needed to shade and paint a Surface.

 Once initialized, the object will have a constant memory footprint down to

-primitives.
+Number primitives.
 Also, we compare each transform and projection to

 prevent unnecessary re-computation.